ummabdillaahq/awesome-youth-first-events/readme.md

 - [Youth Employment UK](https://www.youthemployment.org.uk/) - Supports young people in finding employment and developing workplace skills.

 - [Insight Outreach](https://insightoutreach.org/) - Offers mentoring and career advice to students from underrepresented backgrounds.
+- [EDT Trust](https://www.etrust.org.uk/work-experience)-EDT provides inspiring opportunities for young people aged 9 to 21 to explore the exciting world of STEM, and the variety of rewarding future careers available.

 ---